 "Fine.
 Whatever you say.
 But you and I know that isn't true.
 I knew something like this would happen—"

 "Something like what?
-I don't know what you're talking about, Hisoka.
-I feel fine."
+Do you know something I don't, Hisoka?
+Because I feel fine."

-Tsuzuki stared at him blankly, and Hisoka had the feeling that had not come out the way he had intended it.
+Tsuzuki stared at him blankly, and Hisoka had the feeling that that had not been received the way he had intended it.

 "I do trust you, Hisoka."

 His smile was breaking Hisoka's heart.
-"Just not that much?" he murmured.
+"Just not enough to share what's on your mind?" he murmured.
 "Or is it because you don't trust yourself?"
 Hisoka wished he knew, but Tsuzuki remained a blank to him.
-It was not like Hisoka to want to open himself up to the pain of others, but knowing anything would be better than this.
+It was not like Hisoka to want to open himself up to the pain of others, but knowing anything would be better than this—this blank wall.

-"I really am okay," Tsuzuki continued to insist, in that same nonchalant manner.
+"I really am okay," Tsuzuki continued to insist.

 "Really?"
 Hisoka bit his lip as he stared at the dark surface of the coffee growing cold in his cup.
 "Well, I'm not.
 When I told you I was all right last night, I really wasn't."

 "Do you want to know what that guy did to me while you were with Muraki?"
-Of course he didn't, but that was precisely why Hisoka was going to tell him.
-"He had me restrained by a summoning circle.
+Of course he didn't, Hisoka knew, but that was precisely why he was going to tell him.
+"He had me restrained in a summoning circle.
 Then, when I couldn't move or use any magic, he cut my wrist open and sucked out my blood, somehow called up the curse Muraki put on me all over again, and when that wasn't enough for him, he tried to rape me.
 He might have, too, if Jun hadn't come to when he did and set me free."

-"I'm sorry, Hisoka," Tsuzuki could only whisper.
-"I wish things could have turned out differently, but . . .
-I had no idea."
+"I'm sorry, Hisoka," Tsuzuki all but whispered.
+"I wish things could have turned out differently, but I had no idea."

-"I realize that," Hisoka said quickly, "and once I had time to think, I realized it was selfish of me to blame you for any of it."
+"I realize that now," Hisoka said quickly.
+"Once I had time to think, I realized it was selfish of me to blame you for any of it."
 He realized, too, that maybe he had not made the best decision just now in saying all that he did.
 Wasn't he just adding to the pain Tsuzuki already carried inside him?
 He was hurting so bad.
-It was clear on his face, which he tried so hard to make look alright with everything that came his way.
+It was clear on his face, that he tried so hard to make look all right with everything that came his way.
 "I just thought I should be honest with you.
 I thought—"

-"You thought if you told me, I would have to tell you what happened between Muraki and me."
+"You thought if you told me that, I would have to tell you what happened between Muraki and me."

-"But if you really trust me, then you've got to understand that and believe me when I say it's all right."
-He flashed the same smile again, but it was even more fragile and transparent than before, if possible.
+"But if you really trust me, then you've got to believe me when I say it's all right."
+He flashed the same smile again, but it was even more fragile and transparent than before, though Hisoka wouldn't have thought it possible.
 "So, please, for both our sakes, just let it go."

 You idiot, he thought, I'm only doing this for you.
 But he couldn't figure out who that idiot was supposed to be: Tsuzuki or himself.

-That night Hisoka dreamed like he hadn't in many years: that he was wandering in a fog trying to catch up to Tsuzuki, but just when he would get close, his partner would move out of reach and deeper into the mist.
-He always knew Tsuzuki was just a little ways ahead, but whenever he disappeared, Hisoka was hit with that sinking feeling of dread that he would never catch up to him again, and that frightened him.
+That night Hisoka dreamed like he hadn't in many years: that he was wandering in a fog trying to catch up to Tsuzuki, but just when he would get close, his partner would move out of reach.
+He always knew Tsuzuki was just a little ways ahead, but whenever he disappeared, Hisoka was hit with that sinking feeling that he would never catch up to him again.
 Don't shut me out, Tsuzuki, he tried to say, but nothing came out.
 The fog swallowed up all sound anyway.

-He woke feeling less rested than he had in months.
-It took a while to quell the feeling of disorientation that came with waking, the dream had felt so real.
-So real that when he did come back to his apartment, he cursed Tsuzuki's name into his pillow, though he knew he was being irrational.
-It was, after all, just a dream, and no fault of his partner's.
+He woke feeling less rested than he had in months; and it took a moment to quell the feeling of disorientation that came with waking, the dream had felt so real.
+So real that when he did come back to his apartment, he cursed Tsuzuki's name into his pillow with a sigh, though he knew it was irrational to think Tsuzuki was even a little bit to blame.

-It was after noon by the time he thought of asking Tatsumi when he came by if he had heard from Tsuzuki at all that day.
+It was after noon by the time he thought of asking Tatsumi if he had heard from Tsuzuki at all that day.
 The secretary gave him a puzzled look as he said slowly, "No, I can't say that I have.
 But I was thinking of asking you the same thing."